daattali/beautiful-jekyll/capstone/selection.md

 A list of finalized proposals, along with one-sentence summaries, will be posted on a "project board" viewable by the students.
 The students will then rate their interest in the proposals, according to the following scale:

 - 1: reject
-- 2: apply (default)
+- 2: accept (default)
-- 3: apply with interest
+- 3: accept with interest
-- 4: apply with enthusiasm
+- 4: accept with extra interest

 #### Selection of proposals